The Hero’s Journey & Art

 I’m reminded of the writings of Dante Alighieri (1265-1321) who, in his literary masterpiece, The Divine Comedy, embarked on a perilous journey to find meaning in his search for divine love, for God.
 Likewise, as artists, we too are on our own journey of meaning, aliveness and transformation.

 In the opening salvo, Dante wrote:

 In the middle of the road of my life

 Dante takes us immediately into the human condition, into the existential issues of being alive and yet feeling lost, unsure and alone.

-Opening the story with a crisis, we’re compelled to venture forth into the terra incognito, the territory of not knowing, and we’re called to adventure.
+Opening the story with a crisis, we’re compelled to venture forth into the terra incognita, the territory of not knowing.
+We are called to adventure.